27 Fun Growth Mindset Activities for Kids & Adults

 Does your child hope to accomplish something specific?
 Do you have a big goal in mind?

-Review the steps of setting a SMART goal, and create a plan for following through with what you want.
+Review the steps of setting a SMART goal, and create a plan for following through.

 20. Make Your Mistakes Visual